Serving in tennis can be stressful unless you’re confident that you can consistently hit your spots.

 How high you throw your toss is entirely up to you, but it’s often based on your height, playing style, and speed so you’ll have to experiment to find the best toss height for you.

 You need to throw the ball high enough so that by the time it falls, it’s making contact with the sweet spot of the racket – not near the bottom of the frame, or the top of the frame, but right in the center.

 On paper, throwing your ball up and smacking it perfectly in the middle of the racket looks easy, but it takes practice.

 You can practice your form simply by performing ten swings in a row without a tennis ball.

 Yes, without a tennis ball.
 On the eleventh swing, that’s when you’ll put the ball into the mix and see how you do.

-You can also forget the hitting part and just toss the ball and see where it bounces.
+You can also forget the hitting part and just toss the ball for a particular kind of serve (flat, slice, kick) and see where it bounces.
 If it bounces in the same spot repeatedly, you’re gaining consistency.

-If it lands in the same spot repeatedly but that isn’t where it needs to be, work on that!
+If it lands in the same spot repeatedly but that isn’t where it needs to be, you have something else to work on.

 #1 Relax Your Toss Arm

 Your non-dominant hand will be the one tossing the ball into the air – and it needs to be fully relaxed.